gravlaks/data-science/README.md

 Data science projects with the purpose of practising data exploration, visualization and prediction.

-Results can be found subfolder READMEs.
+Results can be found in subfolder READMEs.